It’s Sod’s Law that no matter how well-kept your lawn and walkway are, something will invariably ruin the view.

 Homemade Bait Stations – Mixing borax, baking soda, or other ant killers with sugar or peanut butter and placing it along ant trails is a great way to kill off an entire colony, as the workers will carry the bait home where it’ll eventually be given to the queen.

-Soap – Borax isn’t the only household cleaner that kills.
+Soapy Water – Borax isn’t the only household cleaner that kills.
 Mix some Dawn or insecticidal soap with water and pour it liberally over the colony.
 The soap makes it difficult for the ants to escape and they’ll drown.

 Avoid using harsh cleaners such as bleach, as these can contaminate the soil.
 Likewise, you should skip using vinegar, as it acts as a repellent and will just make the ants migrate for a few days before coming back.